When It Comes to Race, European Justice Is Not Blind

 Additionally, implied bias was noted among Italian and Hungarian police officers, as well those in Romania, who during interviews indicated a common belief that all Roma have criminal characteristics.
 In the UK, police uses ethnic stereotyping as an evident tactic.
 Black people, for example, are four times more likely to be stopped and searched by the police than white people.
 Ethnic disparities introduced by stop-and-search, and other forms of police activity, remain significant throughout prosecution, conviction, and sentencing.

 Second, the research clearly showed that non-nationals do not enjoy the same level of protection for their rights once they are arrested—principally due to a lack of access to both interpreters, and to information on their procedural rights in their own language.
 The situation is additionally exacerbated by the lack of effective legal aid provision in the majority of the 12 countries in the survey.
 While this affects detainees and suspects regardless of their ethnic identity or national status, it clearly becomes a far greater challenge when language barriers are also involved.

 The limited methodology employed in this study—which is based largely on a survey of existing research and publicly available statistics supplemented by interviews with informative stakeholders—did not enable us to produce a comprehensive picture of existing disparities and their sources, but rather gave some snapshots of areas of greatest concerns.
 Yet it clearly demonstrates the extent of an issue that casts a shadow over the European Union’s ambitious efforts to introduce common standards of justice and rights across its member states.
 Having recognized the problem, it’s time to find ways to fix it.

 Zaza Namoradze, director of the Open Society Justice Initiative’s Berlin office, oversees programs on legal capacity development, legal empowerment, legal aid reform, and access to justice.

-Irmina Pacho is a legal officer with the Open Society Justice Initiative.
+Irmina Pacho is an associate legal officer with the Open Society Justice Initiative.